 You are at that crossroad of your life where nothing seems to be working anymore, the prayers, the sleepless nights and it just seems as though God is far away on a holiday right?
 We all have that lingering and heart-aching moment when we just want the people we love to love us right back but in the midst of the whole playing favourite and to be loved game lies a sense of discomfort and dissatisfaction knowing full well that these ones could never love us the way we do love them

 They could be your father, mother, friend or even spouse, everyone has that person she just doesn’t want to hurt but don’t you think that in the middle of these whole “playing to be liked and pleasing them” that you could lose yourself.
 Well, that is if you have not lost yourself already

-Jacob fled town on a hot chase and avoidance of his brother’s aggression on him after stealing the blessing that belonged to his brother.
+Jacob fled the town on a hot chase to avoid his brother’s aggression on him after stealing the blessing that belonged to his brother.
 Aided by his mother, he ran to Laban and fell in love with Rachel at first sight.

 After completing seven years of work, it was time for Jacob and Rachel to be married.
 Laban hosted a large party to celebrate.

 After the celebratory feast, Laban covered his daughter Leah, and deceivingly took her to Jacob.
 Jacob slept with Leah (assuming she was Rachel) and consummated his marriage.
 The next morning when Jacob found out that Laban tricked him, he was very upset.